 Health & Human Development

 We review and admit prospective applicants beginning February 15th of each year.
-Successful applicants begin their course of study mid-June each year.
+Successful applicants begin their course of study in late June each year.
 Prospective applicants may apply online or download the application from the Graduate School.

 Given that there are no undergraduate programs offered in counseling, we are willing to review applicants with a wide variety of undergraduate majors.
 Certainly, psychology, family science, and teacher education programs are natural feeder degrees for our programs; however, we do review and accept students with other academic backgrounds.